NocturnalSolutions/KituraBook/5-kuery.md

 Why does that work?
 Why is the code behind `on()` able to see the components of what we’re passing it and not just receiving whatever `trackSchema.AlbumId == albumSchema.AlbumId` evaluates to?

 The answer is… well, I have no idea.
 Even digging into the code, I’m stumped.
+I guess it has something to do with overloading of the == operator, maybe?
 But I intend to come back and update this part of the book once I figure it out and/or someone is able to explain it to me.

 (Hey, I never said I was some god-tier Swift ninja rockstar Chuck Norris or anything.)